 If you’re not too sure about some of these things, that’s okay.
-However, downsizing and/or relocating for retirement is a significant step, so it might be worth trialling the type of place or area you’re thinking about moving to first, either by visiting the neighbourhood and getting familiar with it, or by renting there for a few months first.
+However, if you are thinking about moving to an area that you’re not familiar with, it might be worth trialling where you’re thinking about moving to, by visiting the neighbourhood a few times, or even taking a short break and renting there for a while.

-The good news is if this is something you’d like to do, such as installing handrails and ramps, widening doorways, installing emergency alarms and monitoring systems, there may be government subsidies1 to help you cover the costs.
+This could also delay the potential need to move into an assisted living facility down the track, and the good news is, if this is something you’d like to do, there may be government subsidies1 to help you cover the costs.

-If you’re looking for more information on subsidies for renovating your home, you can either check out the government’s My Aged Care website or call 1800 200 4221.
+If you’re looking for more information on subsidies for modifying your home, you can either check out the government’s My Aged Care website or call 1800 200 422.

-What to think about if you’re moving into a retirement village
+Are you thinking about moving into a retirement village?

-Retirement villages have different living options and offer a range of health, leisure, and support services, depending on whether you’re choosing an independent living centre or an assisted living arrangement.
+Retirement villages have different living options and offer a range of leisure, social and support services, depending on whether you’re choosing an independent living centre or an assisted living arrangement.

-- Assisted living centres offer more support with house responsibilities and maintenance, such as housekeeping, cleaning or preparing meals.
+Assisted living centres generally offer more support with house responsibilities and maintenance, such as housekeeping, cleaning or preparing meals.